A healthy and delicious Vegan Lentil Salad recipe that’s easy to prepare, high in protein and low in calories!

 - 4 Tablespoons olive oil

-- 2 Tablespoons apple cider vinegar more if you love vinegar
+- 2 Tablespoons apple cider vinegar or balsamic vinegar more if you love vinegar

 - 1 generous pinch sea salt